Dasavathaaram

-The film, which had been under production for nearly three years, was produced and primarily distributed by V. Ravichandran.
+The film, which had been under production for nearly three years, was distributed by V. Ravichandran.
 Primary filming locations included the United States and across Tamil Nadu in India.
-The soundtrack to the film was composed by Himesh Reshammiya and the background score was by Devi Sri Prasad.
+The songs were composed by Himesh Reshammiya, while the background score was composed by Devi Sri Prasad.
+The cinematography and editing were handled by Ravi Varman and K. Thanigachalam respectively.

-After delays in post-production, the film was released on 13 June 2008 in around 1300 prints worldwide with praise directed at Haasan's multiple-role performance, the cinematography, and the editing, while criticism was directed at the prosthetics, writing and the addition of unnecessary characters portrayed by Haasan.
+After delays in post-production, Dasavathaaram was released on 13 June 2008 in around 1300 prints worldwide and received positive reviews from critics.
+Though its Hindi version was an average success, the film was a massive success at the box-office.
+Dasavathaaram is the first South indian and Tamil movie to surpass ₹200 crore worldwide box-office gross.